joannahosking/palette-generator/README.md

-# Shifty Palette Generator
+# Palette Generator
-Generates a series of palettes based on hue shift.
+Generates a series of palettes based on hue shifting.

 Generated palettes:
 * Primary